 The comparison between Culture and an Onion is the following: “Have you ever cut an onion in your life?”.
 Most people will say yes!
 What happens when you cut an onion?
 Indeed, you start to cry.

 Very often this is the same situation when you go for a business trip to a different country.
-Usually there is little time to really get to know the “other” culture.
+Usually, there is little time to really get to know the “other” culture.

-However, when you go on a longer trip, say something like 2 months or longer, or when you get married to someone from another culture, you get much “deeper” into that specific culture then you would if it were only a vacation.
+However, when you go on a longer trip, say something like 2 months or longer, or when you get married to someone from another culture, you get much “deeper” into that specific culture than you would if it were only a vacation.

 To put the above in a picture might make good sense.

-At the center there are our Values.
+At the center, there are our Values.
 Our Values are difficult to define just like that.
-If I would ask you “What are your Values?”.
+If I would ask you “What are your Values?“.
 What would you say?
 Most people need to think deeply.
 But… we do have Values!
 Our Values come out when something happens that we do not agree with.

-For example: you’re waiting to park in a parking slot that is about to become vacant.
+For example, you’re waiting to park in a parking slot that is about to become vacant.
 And just when you’re ready to park, someone else slips in your slot.
 THAT’S NOT OK!
 How do you know?
 Well, your values tell you this.

 From the Outside In